mehta-lab/microDL/notebooks/README.md

 http://<your server name>:8888
 ```

-Enter the token jupyter generated when you launched the notebook, and continue with the instructions in the notebook.
+Enter the token jupyter generated when you launched the notebook, open the notebook under \microDL\notebook\,
+and continue with the instructions in the notebook.